Y4h14/Piccolo/README.md

 ## Usage

-* [Shorten a URL: Simply paste your long URL into Piccolo's interface and click "Shorten" to generate a shortened link.]
+* [Shorten a URL: Simply paste your long URL into Piccolo's interface and click "Pico" to generate a shortened link.]
 * [Generate QR Code: Once a link is shortened, you can generate a QR code for it with a single click.]

 <!-- * [Customize: Optionally customize the shortened URL to make it more branded or memorable.]